-BIPOC librarians flourish when they connect with colleagues of color in vibrant professional communities.
+Librarians flourish when they can connect with colleagues that share their background and values in vibrant professional communities.
 These dynamic networks of diverse people and ideas foster joy, creativity, innovation, and inclusivity; alleviate isolation; and provide renewal and professional growth.

-As leaders, BIPOC librarians pay it forward by guiding the success of the next generation of BIPOC librarians.
+As leaders, librarians from underrepresented communities pay it forward by guiding the success of the next generation of librarians.
 They boldly advocate for their needs and ensure the valuable work they do in the library is recognized, knowing that making their contributions visible allows people to come to know and appreciate their important contributions.
-They uplift the BIPOC community by recognizing their unique strengths, celebrating their achievements, and the positive impact they make on the LIS profession every day.
+They uplift other librarians from underrepresented communities by recognizing their unique strengths, celebrating their achievements, and the positive impact they make on the LIS profession every day.

-Best Practices for BIPOC Librarians
+Best Practices for Librarians from Underrepresented Communities

-- Access to and time in psychologically safe spaces that inspire, support connection, and emphasize inclusivity. - Engage in ongoing coaching and receive constructive feedback to support their personal and professional growth. - Develop an awareness of their assumptions, about themselves and others, and cultivate skill in determining whether those assumptions are true. - Seek work environments that - recognize and affirm their distinct value and contributions, and provide them with the confidence to express themselves and exercise influence - acknowledge and honor them for their unique roles as vital pillars of their communities and compensate them accordingly, while not expecting them to speak on behalf of their entire community - provide them with opportunities to lead initiatives beyond those related to identity.
+- Access to and time in psychologically safe spaces that inspire, support connection, and emphasize inclusivity. - Engage in ongoing coaching and receive constructive feedback to support their personal and professional growth. - Develop an awareness of their assumptions, about themselves and others, and cultivate skill in determining whether those assumptions are true. - Seek work environments that - recognize and affirm their distinct value and contributions, and provide them with the confidence to express themselves and exercise influence

+- acknowledge and honor them for their unique roles as vital pillars of their communities and compensate them accordingly, while not expecting them to speak on behalf of their entire community - provide them with opportunities to lead initiatives beyond those related to identity.